thirawat27/DuckDNS-Connector/README.md

 ### First-Time Setup

-1.  **Find the Icon:** Locate the DuckDNS Connector icon in your system tray.
+1.  **Find the Icon :** Locate the DuckDNS Connector icon in your system tray.
 You may need to click the small upward arrow (^) to see all icons.

 2.  **Open Settings :**
     *   **Right-click** on the icon to open the menu.